miyako/miyako.github.io/_posts/2019-08-31-4d-plugin-zip.md

 #### Compatibility note

-There are several ways to create a zip file from an app on macOS.
-Not all of them are valid.
+There are several ways to create a zip file on macOS.
+Not all of them are valid for archiving apps.

 * Archive Utility